Baron-von-Riedesel/WDe/readme.txt

   The source can be found at https://github.com/Baron-von-Riedesel/WDe.

    The build tools will also create wdex.com, a version of WDe that runs in protected-mode as 16-bit DPMI client.
-There is currently no benefit in using this binary, it may even be slightly slower than wde.com.
-However, since protected-mode offers access to huge amounts of memory, it may allow to implement things that the real-mode wde.com can't efficiently do, for example, read in the whole FAT ( or directory structure ) of a drive and thus speed up certain functions significantly.
+There is currently no real benefit using this binary.
+However, since protected-mode offers access to huge amounts of memory, it may allow to implement things that the real-mode WDe can't efficiently accomplish, for example, read in the whole FAT ( or directory structure ) of a drive and thus speed up certain functions considerably.

   5. License